 Symptoms of Migraines and Menopause

 To make things even more challenging for us and the doctors trying to help us, there is great overlap in the signs of aging and perimenopause and symptoms and side effects of migraine and some migraine medications.
-The symptoms are memory issues, word-finding speed, weight gain, hair loss/changes, headaches and mood changes.
+The symptoms are memory issues, word-finding speed, weight gain, hair loss/changes, headaches, sleep disturbances and mood changes.
 Again, keeping track of your period and symptoms can help figure things out where possible.
 It’s hard to tease-out exactly what is causing these frustrating and real issues.

 It is beyond the scope of this article to discuss the many other changes our bodies go through in peri and menopause.
 This is a good overview of menopause if you wish to learn more.